What to Expect During a Neuropsychological or Psychological Assessment: A Step-by-Step Overview

 Online sources to find a great psychological testing provider

-1) Google: Googling terms such as “Neuropsychological testing near me” will provide you with a good list of providers in the local area.
-Make a list of 5-10 providers and give them a call.
+Google: Googling related terms that are near will provide you with a good list of providers in the local area.
+Narrow that list down to a list of 5-10 providers and give them a call.
 Ask them the same questions and visit their websites!
-This will help narrow down your list and get on a schedule with a provider you trust the most.
+This will help target your list and get on a schedule with a provider that’s the best fit for you and one that you trust the most.

-How Long Does a Full Neuropsychological Testing Take to Complete?
+How Long Does a Full Neuropsychological Evaluation Take To Complete From Start To Finish ?

-This is where the psychologist gathers background information on the client.
+Appointment #1 – Intake: This is also referred to as the initial evaluation where the psychologist gathers background information and medical history on the client.
 This is a very important step and it’s advised that the client prepares to answer all questions truthfully and in detail.
 The intake usually lasts about an hour.

-Once the diagnostic report from your neuropsychological assessment is produced, the client is encouraged to schedule their last appointment in the series so that your psychologist can go over the results, answer all your questions, and clear up any confusion about their recommendations.
+Appointment #3 – Feedback: Once the diagnostic report from your neuropsychological assessment is produced, the client is encouraged to schedule their last appointment in the series so that your psychologist can go over the results, answer all your questions, and clear up any confusion about their treatment recommendations.

-Neuropsychological testing can be a nerve-wracking experience, especially if you don’t know what to expect.
-After all, it involves being in a room with someone who’s asking you to do things you’ve never done before — and that can be scary.
+Neuropsychological exams can be a nerve-wracking experience, especially if you don’t know what to expect.
+After all, it involves being in a room with someone who’s asking you to do things you’ve never done before — and that can be intimidating.

 But it doesn’t have to be that way.
 If you know what to expect during the test and how long it will take, then you’ll feel more confident and relaxed when you’re there.

-Can Neuropsychological Testing Be Done Virtually Using A Telehealth Platform?
+Can Neuropsychological Exam Be Done Virtually Using A Telehealth Platform?

-What Tests Are Commonly Used During A Neuropsychological Assessment?
+What Tests Are Commonly Used During A Psychological Assessment?

 The tests or protocols used in a neuropsychological assessment will vary depending on the symptoms you are experiencing and the designed clinician battery.